inspectogadget/youtubesummary/README.md

 to wav, then to txt.
 It then sends then sends the txt to ChatGPT and has it summarize the txt and saves it as output.txt.

+Make sure to go to line 51 and insert your OpenAI API key in the designated area.

 This is my first python program.